text-to-cards/text-to-cards/docs/usage.md

 #### `#label`

 Add as many labels to the card as you wish by including them - starting with a `#` - anywhere in the description.
-(Note: only already existing labels can be added.)
+You can only add labels, that already exist on the table and does not contain spaces.
 Example:

 ```
 ::My card with labels